FrontEndFoxes/curriculum/workshop/minis/mini1.md

 ```

 ::: tip 💡
-Don't forget to pass `index` to the remove method!
+Don't forget to pass `index` to the `removeFromFavorites` method!
 When we don't pass any parameters, we can simply skip the brackets as we did for the `addToFavorites` method.
 :::

 Try to add and remove some dogs from favorites.
 IT WORKS!